“We’ve highlighted this concept of eSIM orchestration as one of the top ten issues in IoT for 2025.”

 —Matt Hatton, Co-founder, Transforma Insights

-In our recent Global IoT, Simplified webinar, Marcus Lindblom-Tornqvist of Aeris and Matt Hatton of Transforma Insights explored how unified eSIM deployments are transforming enterprise connectivity strategies and why enterprises can’t afford to wait to adapt.
+In our recent Global IoT, Simplified webinar, Marcus Lindblom-Tornqvist of Aeris and Matt Hatton of Transforma Insights explored how unified eSIM deployments are transforming enterprise connectivity strategies and why enterprises must adapt now.

 Global IoT deployments have long been hampered by hidden costs, operational delays, and fragmented connectivity strategies.
 New GSMA standards, SGP.31 and SGP.32, address these barriers head-on, unlocking new flexibility for large-scale IoT rollouts and improving operational agility.